dvdmtw98/blog/Post Vault/articles/2023-01-07-docker-101-part-4-networks.md

 ![Inspecting Docker Network Configuration|550](images/docker-networks/docker-network-inspect-2.png)

-In the configuration there is an new section called "Containers" we can see the alpine container is connected to this network and has the same IP Address as seen from within the container.
+In the configuration, there is a new section called "Containers".
+We can see the Alpine container is connected to this network and has the same IP Address as seen from within the container.

 This same detail can also be verified by looking at the configuration of the container using the `container inspect` command.